jsta/dissertation/README.md

 ## Editing

-* The title page through the preface is set in [correct-front-matter.tex](correct-front-matter.tex)
+* The title page, abstract, preface, and introduction source is set in [correct-front-matter.tex](correct-front-matter.tex)

 ### Formatting Tips